Do you want to know how to teach place value to KS2 Maths pupils? If so, you’ve come to the right place!

 - Finally we’ll give you strategies that can be used with whole classes, booster groups or alongside 1-to-1 interventions.

-In this post on place value, we help you solve problems such as:
+In this post on how to teach place value, we help you solve problems such as:

-- Why do they keep making mistakes with their carrying/exchanging?
+• Why pupils keep making mistakes with their carrying/exchanging?

-From the below pupils, find the best fit for those you are looking at.
-Then use this to guide where in the post to read for support:
+From the below pupils, you should find the best fit for those you are looking at in your class.

 Tommy’s needs are beyond the scope of a booster group or this post.
 He needs specifically targeted 1:1 support from a trainer professional, such as that provided by Third Space Learning to catch him up to a point where booster intervention could be considered.

-Misconceptions and strategies for ‘EMERGING’ in place value
+Misconceptions and strategies for pupils that are ‘EMERGING’ in place value

 Step-by-step – establishing a baseline